anujisdead/ML-model1-basic-/README.md

 This is a basic model built on glass.csv file.
 KNN uses a simple methodology of smallest eucledian distance between data poionts and K represents the number of nearest neighbours we use to get the value of the newset data point

+*SVC*
+Prediction of diabetes using SVC supervised learning model.
+Prediction of breast cancer using SVC supervised learning model